 A Land of Fear

-I decide to stun Sue with a confession.
-Close friends should probably look away now.
+I stun Sue with a confession.

-Me: I’ve never seen this one before.
+Me: I’ve never seen this story before.

-Sue: What do you mean, “Bits of it are missing”?
+Sue: What do you mean, bits of it are missing?

 Sue: Oh good.
 I liked that one.